Scavenger receptor (immunology): Function

 The scavenger receptor superfamily is defined by its ability to recognize and bind a broad range of common ligands.
 These ligands include: polyanionic ligands including lipoproteins, apoptotic cells, cholesterol ester, phospholipids, proteoglycans, ferritin, and carbohydrates.
 This broad recognition range allows scavenger receptors to play an important role in homeostasis and the combating of diseases.
 This is accomplished via the recognition of various PAMP's and DAMP's, which leads to the removal or scavenging of pathogens with the recognition of PAMP's and the removal of apoptotic cells, self reactive antigens and the products of oxidative stress with the recognition of DAMP's.

 In atherosclerotic lesions, macrophages that express scavenger receptors on their plasma membrane take up the oxidized LDL deposited in the blood vessel wall aggressively, and develop into foam cells.
 Likewise, they secrete various inflammatory cytokines and accelerate the development of atherosclerosis.

 Types

-Scavenger receptors are incredibly diverse and therefore, organized into many different classes, starting at A and continuing to L. This organization is based on their structural properties.
-Due to the diversity and ongoing research into scavenger receptors, the receptors lack an accepted nomenclature and have been described under different names.
-In 2014 a new nomenclature was proposed that has been used by some researchers, although no official recognition has been given.
+Scavenger receptors are incredibly diverse and therefore, organized into many different classes, starting at A and continuing to L. This organization is based on their domain architecture.
+In 2014 a standard mammalian nomenclature was proposed by a group of 15 immunologists and in 2017 a consensus statement of 25 immunologists reiterated recommendation of this new nomenclature.
+Acceptance was not universal, however, as later publications have continued to use the legacy names based on roman numerals and human gene symbols.